WordPress/gutenberg/packages/block-editor/src/components/rich-text/README.md

 } );
 ```

+## RichText.isEmpty

+Helper function to test if supplied variable (e.g. content of RichText) is empty.
+It tests if value of variable is empty or if variable is an empty array.

+### Example

+Some [attributes in paragraph block](https://github.com/WordPress/gutenberg/blob/59ed45e2d9db32e50b17b5801f0841f6d7489b0c/packages/block-library/src/paragraph/edit.js#L174) are set differrently if content of `RichText` is empty.

 ## RichTextToolbarButton

 Slot to extend the format toolbar.
 Use it in the edit function of a `registerFormatType` call to surface the format to the UI.

 ### Example

 ```js
 import { registerFormatType } from '@wordpress/rich-text';